 - Folded space blanket, key fob, ID, and emergency tape in a plastic baggie in the small zip pocket on the side of the main compartment

-- The large main compartment contained a headlamp and spare batteries in a baggie, a pair of rolled lightweight softshell pants, waterproof gloves, an iPhone 6 in a baggie, and a pair of sunglasses
+- The large main compartment contained a headlamp and spare batteries in a baggie, a pair of rolled lightweight softshell pants, waterproof gloves, an iPhone 6 in a baggie, and a pair of running sunglasses

 - The upper stretch mesh pocket held 600 more calories of various foods